New Mexico Hatch Green Chile Chicken Enchiladas

 1. Prep the Chicken, Onion, Peppers, and Garlic: Pat the chicken thighs dry with a paper towel, then salt and pepper and add some chili powder if you like it spicy.
 Cut the onion into half at the equator and then half again.
 Leave the tomatillos and garlic in their papery wrappers and the hatch chile peppers whole.

-2. Grill the Prepped Ingredients: Place the head of garlic off on the edge of the flame and grill while the other ingredients are grilling making sure to turn it regularly.
-Grill the hatch chile peppers until they have a nice char on their skin then move off to the side away from the flame.
-Grill the onions until they have dark grill marks on each side and move them over to the side with the peppers.
-Finally, grill the chicken thighs for 6-8 minutes per side allowing them to develop grill marks.
+2. Grill the Prepped Ingredients: Place the head of garlic off on the edge of the flame and grill while the other ingredients are grilling, making sure to turn it regularly.
+Grill the hatch chile peppers until they have a nice char on their skin, then move away from the flame to the side.
+Grill the onions until they have dark grill marks on each side, and move them over to the side with the peppers.
+Finally, grill the chicken thighs for 6-8 minutes per side, allowing them to develop grill marks.
 Don’t worry too much about the internal temperature of the chicken since it will be cooked again in the enchiladas.

 3. Sweat the Hatch Chile Peppers: Place the hot roasted hatch chile peppers in a paper or plastic bag or a bowl covered with plastic wrap.
 Let the peppers “sweat” (the steam will help loosen the skin) for 15 minutes while preparing the remaining ingredients for the sauce.

-4. Make the Tomatillo Green Chile Sauce: Rough chop two-thirds of the onion and add to a large pot or Dutch oven with a little oil, stirring occasionally until they turn translucent.
+4. Make the Tomatillo Green Chile Sauce: Roughly chop two-thirds of the onion and add to a large pot or Dutch oven with a little oil, stirring occasionally until they turn translucent.
 Cut the root end of the garlic head off and gently squeeze the roasted cloves into the pot, turning it down to make sure the garlic doesn’t burn.
 Remove the papery skins off the tomatillos and remove the stem, then roughly chop them and add them to the pot.
 Gently peel off the skin of the hatch chile peppers, remove the stem, and rough chop.
 Add about a third of the hatch chile peppers to the pot.
-Give everything a thorough mix then turn it back up to medium-high.
+Give everything a thorough mix, then turn it back to medium-high.
 Once it’s bubbling, add the chicken broth and use an immersion blender to get the sauce to a smooth texture.
-You can also pour the contents into a regular blender or food processor if that’s what you have available.
-Finally, turn it down to medium-low to simmer for at least an hour, preferably two, until reduces by 20% or so, intensifying the flavor.
+If available, you can also pour the contents into a regular blender or food processor.
+Finally, turn it down to medium-low to simmer for at least an hour, preferably two, until it reduces by 20% or so, intensifying the flavor.

 5. Assemble the Enchiladas: Cut the chicken into half-inch cubes and set aside.
 Roughly chop the remaining hatch chile peppers and onions and mix them with the chicken.
-Spread about a third of a cup of the sauce on the bottom of an 8 by 13-inch casserole or baking dish.
+Spread about a third of the sauce on the bottom of an 8 by 13-inch casserole or baking dish.
 Lay out a tortilla and place the chicken mixture in the middle.
 Roll the enchilada up and place them seam side down in the dish.
-You should have room for six well-stuffed enchiladas, and once they are all in cover them with the rest of the sauce.
-Sprinkle shreds of the Oaxaca cheese over the top, adding as much as you want depending on your preference.
+You should have room for six well-stuffed enchiladas, and once they are all in, cover them with the rest of the sauce.
+Sprinkle shreds of the Oaxaca cheese over the top, adding as much as you want, depending on your preference.

 cooked enchiladas in a cassarole dish topped with cilantro and slices of avocado